BriceCroix/Synthpathy/doc/specifications.md

 | Feat ID | Description                                                         | Status | Comment |
 |:-------:|:--------------------------------------------------------------------|:------:|:--------|
 |2.0      |Ability to pilot an external device for additional analog inputs
+|2.1      |Ability to pilot lots of LEDs with SIPO registers (such as 74AHC594)